davidfrisch/UNIFR_API_EPUCK/docs/examples/communication.rst

 It is possible to use the emitter and receiver of webots.

 To use it:
-    * You must only use simulated robots and it can only send string between them.
+    * You must only use simulated robots and it can only send strings between them.
     * The GUI should **not** be used.
     * Replace init_client_communication() with **init_webots_communication()**